ros-industrial/industrial_training/gh_pages/_source/session3/ros2/3-Build-a-MoveIt-Package.md

     1. Add a planning group called `manipulator` that names the kinematic chain between `base_link` and `tool0`.
 Note: Follow [ROS naming guidelines/requirements](http://wiki.ros.org/ROS/Patterns/Conventions) and don't use any whitespace, anywhere.

-       a.
-Set the kinematics solver to `KDLKinematicsPlugin`
+       1. Set the kinematics solver to `KDLKinematicsPlugin`
-       a.
-Set the default OMPL planner to `RRTConnect`
+       1. Set the default OMPL planner to `RRTConnect`

     1. Create a few named positions (e.g. "home", "allZeros", etc.) to test with motion-planning.